GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/solutions.md

   - Run the instructions on our [Environment Setup](../../faq/howto-setup-environment.md) page.
   - Make sure the students take a note of the **Locust IP** and the **Frontend IP**

+## Whats happening in the backend

+We have a fully functional Movie Guru app running on the GKE cluster, albeit with simplified authentication and cookie handling.
+When a student logs into the frontend, they interact with the actual Movie Guru backend components.

+For our metrics generation, we utilize a separate backend (henceforth called **fake backend**) specifically designed to simulate conditions that produce metrics without requiring real users.
+We employ **Locust** as the tool to generate simulated user traffic.
+This backend mirrors the same API as the real Movie Guru backend but only returns expected response codes while simulating a predefined range of latencies and error rates, as defined in the **/phase** endpoint.
+This approach enables us to create various failure scenarios and observe system behavior, yielding valuable insights for our workshop.
+For different challenges, we set distinct probability distributions to generate the required types of metrics.

 ## Challenge 1: Your first day as SRE

 ### Notes & Guidance

+We're starting the load generator although the students don't need to understand the loadtest at all.
+The **fake backend** is primed to create responses that are suboptimal.
+This is to create the idea that at the start of the workshop, the **Movie Guru** app is performing suboptimally.

 #### Getting Started